alkaline-ml/pmdarima-docker/README.md

      help significantly reduce CI/CD build times (i.e., PyPy base, which is currently pinned to Python 3.6).

-  2. To serve as pre-built base images with `pmdarima` already installed.
+  2. To serve as pre-built base images with the `pmdarima` package already installed.
 Images that serve this purpose will be tagged with the version of `pmdarima` that they have installed.

 ### Pulling images